-2.14.4 Framework for Agreements to Service the Plan Area (was 5.2.3)
+2.14.3 Framework for Agreements to Service the Plan Area

-The City may provide water and wastewater services to residential, commercial and industrial developments within the IDP area subject to agreements being reached with the M.D. and/or the developer respecting the sharing of costs and revenue.
+The City may provide water and wastewater services to residential, commercial, and industrial developments within the IDP area subject to meeting the criteria identified in Section 2.11.3, and agreements being reached with the M.D. and/or the developer respecting the sharing of costs and revenue.